 Sony took a different path on the PS5.
 It has a variable frequency approach, meaning that the CPU and GPU are permanently powered in boost mode, but the frequency changes.
 This implies the power draw does not change, so the PS5 is still running at full capacity.

-However, the design team for PlayStation 5 has stated that the PS5 will have a user interface that has undergone a 100% redesign from the PS4.
-(Subscribe to our notification for update).
+The PS5 has a user interface that has undergone a 100% redesign from the PS4.

 PS5 video & audio